 What’s your mission?

 Before you start thinking about standing desks or 3D printers, it’s crucial to take stock of your needs and values.
 Is your faculty big on collaborative project work?
-Or maybe your student population struggles to stay connected when they can’t make it to campus?
+Or maybe your student population needs to be able to attend class remotely when they can’t be on campus?
 Your spaces should reflect the highest priority needs of your students and professors.

 If your school’s or department’s philosophy is lived and breathed every day, you’ll just need to figure out how to represent it in the space.
 But if you can’t easily articulate your mission, you might need to press pause and do some work before pouring time and resources into a new learning space.